 Sertraline is a type of antidepressant known as a selective serotonin reuptake inhibitor (SSRI).

-Sertraline helps many people recover from depression, and has fewer unwanted side effects than older antidepressants.
+It helps many people recover from depression, and has fewer unwanted side effects than older antidepressants.

 Sertraline comes as tablets, which are available only on prescription.

-Who can and cannot take sertraline
+Who can take sertraline

 You can choose to take sertraline at any time, as long as you stick to the same time every day.